vivekmthr/RumbaAI/README.md

 are running python version 3, the program is not compatible with version 2.
 - Once you have navigated to the correct location and are in terminal
 run: python RumbaStart.py
+- I recommend running the program in an IDE with an integrated terminal like Pycharm so it is easy to view the files and the documentation while running it.

 **2. Testing the Program**
 - The program can be tested by simply following the console print statements.